hussamalafandi/nuscenes-dino/README.md

 python examples/run_pipeline.py
 ```

 By default the pipeline loads all six cameras and skips lidar/radar to keep the Dino flow fast.
-Set `include_radar` or `include_lidar` to `True` when constructing `NuScenesPipeline` if you want those modalities alongside the RGB images. `DinoImageEncoder` will place the model on GPU when available; pass `device="cpu"` or another torch device string if you want to override the default.
+Set `include_radar` or `include_lidar` to `True` when constructing `NuScenesPipeline` if you want those modalities alongside the RGB images. `DinoImageEncoder` follows the [official DINOv3 instructions](https://github.com/facebookresearch/dinov3) by loading the Hugging Face checkpoints (default: `facebook/dinov3-convnext-tiny-pretrain-lvd1689m`) and will automatically place the model on GPU when available.
+Pass `device_map="auto"` (default) to let Transformers shard the model, or set `device="cpu"`/`"cuda"` to force a single device.